-Every effort is made by the Fisher College to preserve the privacy of reports.4 The College will not share the
+Every effort is made by the Fisher College to preserve the privacy of reports.
+4 The College will not share the identity of

-4 For the purpose of this policy, privacy and confidentiality have distinct meanings.
+For the purpose of this policy, privacy and confidentiality have distinct meanings.
 Privacy means that information related to a complaint will be shared with a limited number of College employees who "need to know" in order to assist in the assessment, investigation, and resolution of the report.
 All employees who are involved in the College's response to notice under this policy receive specific training and guidance about sharing and safeguarding private information in accordance with state and federal law.
 The privacy of student education records will be protected in accordance with the Family Educational Rights and Privacy Act ("FERPA"), as outlined in the College's Student Records Policy.
 The privacy of employee records will be protected in accordance with Human Resources policies.
 Confidentiality exists in the context of laws that protect certain relationships, including those who provide services related to medical and clinical care, mental health providers, counselors, and ordained clergy.
 The law creates a privilege between certain health care providers, mental health care providers, attorneys, clergy, spouses, and others, with their patients, clients, parishioners, and spouses.
 Fisher College has designated individuals who have the ability to have privileged communications as Confidential Resources.
-When information is shared by a Complainant with a Confidential Resource, the Confidential Resource cannot reveal the information to any third party except when an applicable law or a court order requires or permits disclosure of such information.
-For example, information may be disclosed when: (i) the individual gives written consent for its disclosure; (ii) there is a concern that the individual will identity of any individual who has made a report or complaint of harassment or retaliation; any Complainant, any individual who has been reported to be the perpetrator of sexual harassment or retaliation, any Respondent, or any witness, except as permitted by the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.
+When information is shared by a Complainant with a general privilege communications as Confidential Resources.

+any individual who has made a report or complaint of harassment or retaliation; any Complainant, any individual who has been reported to be the perpetrator of sexual harassment or retaliation, any Respondent, or any witness, except as permitted by the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.
 1232g; FERPA regulations, 34 CFR part 99; or as required by law; or to carry out the purposes of 34 CFR Part 106, including the conducting of any investigation, hearing, or grievance proceeding arising under these policies and procedures.

-Fisher College reserves the right to determine which College officials have a legitimate educational interest in being informed about incidents that fall within this policy, pursuant to the Family Educational Rights and Privacy Act (FERPA).
+Fisher College reserves the right to determine which College officials have a legitimate educational interest in being informed about incidents that fall within this policy, pursuant to the Family Educational Rights and Privacy Act (FFRPA).

 Only a small group of officials who need to know will typically be told about the complaint, including but not limited to: Student Life, Academic Affairs, Fisher College Police, and the Students of Concern Committee.
 Information will be shared as necessary with Investigators, Hearing Officers, witnesses, and the parties.
 The circle of people with this knowledge will be kept as tight as possible to preserve the parties' rights and privacy.
 Fisher College may contact parents/guardians to inform them of situations in which there is a significant and articulable health and/or safety risk but will usually consult with the student first before doing so.
 Confidentiality and mandated reporting are addressed more specifically below.